 and bars that featured the company whiskeys and other liquor.
 To the extent there was a flagship brand it was Jed Clayton Rye, marketed through newspaper ads, in colorful saloon signs, and the metal match holder that opens this article.

-In addition to massing numbers of brands, Rheinstrom Bros. made an extraordinary number of moves over its business life, likely needing more and more room as its business expanded.
+In addition to massing brands, Rheinstrom Bros. made an extraordinary number of moves over its business life, likely needing more and more room as its business expanded.
 After one year on Sycamore, the liquor house moved to 57 East Second Street and two years later to 56-58 East Third.
 By 1883 the Rheinstroms were back at 57 East Second, two years later moving across the street to 54-64 East Second, then back to East Third.

 Meanwhile each brother was having a family life.
 In 1875 Isaac at the age of 28 had married Augusta Goldsmith, ten years his junior, a woman born in Kentucky of German immigrant parents.
 The couple would have two sons, Maurice born in 1877 and Robert in 1882.
 Abraham was a bachelor of 36 when he finally took the plunge, wedding Minna Wise, a native of Chicago and 17 years younger than he.
 They would go on to have a family of three daughters and two sons, both of whom, Harry and James, would later join the liquor house.